 Didn’t think so.

 Steven Lissner & Company has you covered.
-Our team of seasoned Certified Public Accounting experts knows the tricks of the trade.
+Our team of seasoned Certified Public Accountants knows the tricks of the trade.
 We help individuals in all situations (even college students) extract the most out of their tax benefits.
 Skip the tax app—and enjoy “real” interactions when having your questions answered.

 Moreover, we’ll help you keep on saving!
 Once we file your current tax return, we’ll provide you with a list of regularly overlooked tax deductions to prepare you for the upcoming year.